cameronroudebush/sprout/README.md

 Below is a list of planned features I personally would find beneficial.
 I make no guarantees on when these will be implemented but I am working on them.

-- Redesigned Interfaces
+- Improved Interfaces
-  - Accounts Page
-    - Adding improved account views for details of each account
-      - Things like transactions for this account, net worth over time, etc.
   - Overhauled Transactions
-    - Pie chart of categories
-    - Category Editing?
+    - Category Editing
     - Guessing of subscriptions to display
   - Holdings page
     - Real time stock ticket updates